Apress/pro-jakarta-persistence-jakarta-ee10/README.md

 **Stale Tech Stack**

+With no dependency management system and JARS checked into Git, knowing what is used is difficult.
 Technology changes quickly, vulnerabilities seem to pop up everywhere, so professional developers eventually learn the wisdom of keeping their tech stack up to date for applications.
 Unfortunately, this repository uses EOL
 libraries such as JUnit 4 for their development.
 There is also an Oracle stored procedure JAR from almost 20 years ago I will eventually have to come to terms with.
-So do take note of weather a library is still supported before importing to your project.
+So do take note of whether a library is still supported before importing to your project.
 Given time, I hope to address these items.
-With no dependency management system and JARS checked into Git, knowing what is used is difficult.

 ## Finally
 This will be a slow linear process, added as I go through the book.
 I will start at chapter 2, and march forward.
-Eventually , a parent pom will emerge eventually.
+Eventually , a complete parent pom will emerge.

 # Apress Source Code